IBM/MLOps-CPD/README.md

   2. MLOps_Prod : To Subscribe to all models in the prod environment.

 ### Branch management
 This repo has two branches, `master` and `pre-prod`.
-The `master` branch is served as the dev branch, and receives direct commits from the linked `CP4D` prject.
+The `master` branch is served as the dev branch, and receives direct commits from the linked `CP4D` project.
 When a pull request is created to merge the changes into the pre-prod branch, Jenkins will automatically start the CI tests.

 ### Dataset and data science problem
 In this example we use the German Credit dataset and aim to predict credit risk.
 The dataset can be downloaded from [here](https://github.com/IBM/watson-openscale-samples/blob/main/Cloud%20Pak%20for%20Data/WML/assets/data/credit_risk/german_credit_data_biased_training.csv).